TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kc705/README.txt

   make vivado-prog-fpga

-  or use xilinx programming tool
+  or use xilinx iMPACT programming tool

-  impact -b vivado/leon3-xilinx-kc705/leon3-xilinx-kc705.runs/impl_1/leon3mp.bit
+  make ise-prog-fpga

 to program the FPGA.